Find cheap fuel near you. Know when to fill up.

 What is FuelRadar?

-FuelRadar forecasts the price cycle for your fuel and your local servos, then shows whether prices look high, low or still falling.
-It reads live petrol, diesel, LPG and premium prices from thousands of stations across Australia — 8,031+ servos, predicts the next jump or drop, and shows what good timing is worth on a tank.
+FuelRadar tracks the price cycle for your fuel and local stations, then shows whether prices look high, low or still easing.
+It reads reported petrol, diesel, LPG and premium prices from thousands of stations across Australia (8,031+ stations).
+It estimates likely direction from recent moves and shows what good timing can be worth on a tank.
 The point is simple: know when to fill up, not just where.

 Near-me fuel searches